 NeoClouds: The Next Generation of AI Infrastructure

-Infrastructure scales from a handful of GPUs to thousands in under 15 minutes, with no waitlists or over-provisioning.
+The infrastructure of an AI Neocloud can scale from a handful of GPUs to thousands of GPUs in less than 15 minutes, without waitlists or over-provisioning.

 What’s Driving Rapid NeoCloud Growth?

-According to IDC, servers with embedded accelerators (such as GPUs, TPUs, and custom AI chips) accounted for 70% of AI infrastructure spending in H1 2024, representing an explosive 178% year-over-year growth.
-This marks a decisive shift in how enterprises and research institutions build and deploy AI systems.
+According to IDC, servers with embedded accelerators (such as GPUs, TPUs, and custom AI chips) accounted for 70% of AI infrastructure spending in H1 2024.
+This represents a 178% year-over-year growth.
 IDC projects that this share will exceed 75% by 2028, with AI-accelerated infrastructure growing at a 42% compound annual growth rate (CAGR).

-This trend underscores the centrality of specialized compute hardware—particularly GPUs—in powering the next generation of AI capabilities.
-As a result, access to reliable, high-performance GPU infrastructure is becoming a strategic priority for AI-native organizations across sectors.
+This trend underscores the centrality of specialized compute hardware, particularly GPUs, in powering the next generation of AI capabilities.
+As a result, access to reliable, high-performance GPU infrastructure is becoming a strategic priority for AI-native organizations across sectors, especially for AI teams in enterprises and research institutions.

-Bain & Company estimates the AI hardware and software market will reach $780–$990 billion by 2027, growing at 40–55% annually, driven by rapid advancements in generative AI, increasing enterprise adoption across industries, and a surge in demand for high-performance compute infrastructure.
-This growth trajectory underscores the critical role of scalable and efficient AI infrastructure in enabling next-generation applications—from autonomous systems to personalized digital assistants.
+Bain & Company estimates the AI hardware and software market will reach $780–$990 billion by 2027, growing at 40–55% annually.
+Rapid advancements in generative AI, increasing enterprise adoption, and a surge in demand for high-performance compute drives this growth.

 - United States: The Stargate Initiative marks an unprecedented federal commitment to AI infrastructure, with up to $500 billion allocated over four years.
 The program kicks off with an immediate $100 billion investment, targeting the development of national compute hubs, sovereign AI capabilities, and strategic public-private partnerships.
 This initiative reflects growing recognition that AI leadership is critical to economic competitiveness and national security.